django-helpdesk/django-helpdesk/README.rst

 Licensing
 ---------

 See the file 'LICENSE' for licensing terms.
 Note that django-helpdesk is distributed with 3rd party products which have their own licenses.
 See LICENSE.3RDPARTY for license terms for included packages.

 Dependencies (pre-flight checklist)
 -----------------------------------

 1. Python 2.7 or 3.4+ (3.4+ support is new, please let us know how it goes)
-2. Django (1.7, 1.8, 1.9 and 1.10, preferably 1.9 - Django 1.7 is not supported if you are using Python 3.5)
+2. Django (1.8+, preferably 1.10)
 3. An existing WORKING Django project with database etc. If you cannot log into the Admin, you won't get this product working.
 4. `pip install django-bootstrap-form` and add `bootstrapform` to `settings.INSTALLED_APPS`